Why You Can’t Think Your Way Out of Anxiety

 “I don’t even know what to talk about.
 Nothing is wrong.
 I just feel constantly on edge.”

 But while they’re talking, their shoulders are tight and their breathing is shallow.
+Their leg is pumping up and down and they are talking a mile a minute.

 As they stay with that moment instead of explaining it away, a deeper feeling shows up: fear of disconnection, fear of being a burden, fear of getting it wrong.
-We talk about core beliefs— or beliefs that are unconsciously shaping your story and your actions.
+We talk about core beliefs, or beliefs that are unconsciously shaping your story and your actions.

+Often there’s relief just in not being alone with your feelings.
 Over time, their mind doesn’t have to work as hard because their body no longer interprets ordinary relationship moments as danger.

 The anxiety decreases not because they learned better thoughts, but because their nervous system learned new experiences of safety.